NatNyg/Language_assignment_3/README.md

 ## Results

-As addressed my results are placed in the "out" - here is a .csv and .png file for each of the files that I have performed network analysis on.
+As addressed my results are placed in the "out" - I have made two subfolders in the out - one that contains a csv file for each of the files in the network_data, and one that contains a png file for each of the files that I have performed network analysis on.
 The .png is useful for a quick overview of the relation between different nodes in the network, making it easy to see which of the nodes are the most central ones.
 The .csv file provides more elaborate information on each of the nodes in the network, including the degree, centrality, and eigenvector values.
 This makes it possible for the user to understand the network in terms of the relations.